JoaoLong/numerical-math-cpp/README.md

 The structure of classes is a class per type of problem.
 Each class has a main file (example, class.cpp, main tClass.cpp) with a code example of a problem.
 The folder structure is understandable from the Makefile code, and consists of:

-- Bin - binary and executable files, .o and .exe
+- bin - binary and executable files, .o and .exe
-- Lib - library of classes
+- lib - library of classes
-- Main - main programs and files
+- main - main programs and files
-- Src - classes and header files.
+- src - classes and header files.

 The classes available for each type of problem are: